scottschiller/ArmorAlley/README.md

  • "Radar jammed" TV static-like overlay with transform sprite.

+ • Parachute infantry swing in the air thanks to CSS animations, and move more smoothly when the wind picks up.

+ • Jam radar all the time when an enemy van is within range on hard + extreme game types. (previously, jamming could switch on/off at random intervals.)

  • Slightly faster helicopter bombing rate - more responsive.

  • Chain refactor.
 Use fixed height, animate via transform, fall with gravity when balloon and/or bunker are lost.